-- Articulate a new vision for public schools at the building levels, demonstrate technological awareness and competence, and create a positive school culture that promotes student learning and development to ensure each student's success. - Display competency in digital literacy, critical thinking and problem-solving skills to help the students thrive in today's world. - Engage diverse stakeholders and community in data collection, strategic planning, evaluation and implementation processes that benefit the academic growth and development of each student.
+- Articulate a new vision for public schools at the building levels, demonstrate technological awareness and competence, and create a positive school culture that promotes student learning and development to ensure each student's success in all environments including urban, suburban, rural, undeveloped, and underserved. - Display competency in digital literacy, critical thinking, and problem-solving skills to help the students thrive in today's world.

-Demonstrate a deep commitment to diversity issues by recognizing and respecting a variety of ideas, values and cultures to impact student learning.
+- Engage diverse stakeholders and community in data collection, strategic planning, evaluation, and apply robust research to critical problems of practice and implementation processes that benefit the academic environment of the school. - Demonstrate a deep commitment to diversity issues by recognizing and respecting a variety of ideas, values, and cultures to impact student learning.

-Delaware State University commits itself to supporting students' professional goals that will exemplify ethnical and authentic leadership qualities in public schools and other related educational institutions.
+Delaware State University commits itself to supporting students' professional goals that will exemplify ethical and authentic leadership qualities in public schools and other related educational institutions.
 Leadership abilities will be developed and refined through the integration of educational philosophies, theories, leadership constructs, and critical thought in the arenas of educational literacy, communication, systematic and empirical research inquiries, socio-cultural perspective, professional development, and transformational leadership.
-This program includes a six-credit internship, through which students will have an opportunity to apply experience and develop their leadership abilities in a real-life education setting.
+This program includes a six-credit internship, through which students will have an opportunity to apply experience and develop their leadership competencies in a real-life education setting.